haggertypat/DirectoryBundle/Resources/doc/README.markdown

 - listing_block, profile, and signup templates are required and follow the format of type->translationKey + "_profile"
 - the three signup services are required and follow the foramt of "ccetc.direction.x.x." + type->translationKey + "signup"

+#### Utilities
+There some twig variables and functions available:

+- listingListingType - the first listing type available (can use if you only have one and need to get a route for example)
+- getListingTypeForObject(listing) - returns the listing type for an object that's a listing
+- getListingTypeByKey(stringKey) - returns the listing type that matches a translation_key

 ## Other Features